-Aloha!
-My name is Rupa and I’m an ophthalmologist in Honolulu, Hawaii.
-I grew up in Raleigh, North Carolina and went to undergrad at Duke.
+I grew up in North Carolina and stayed there for college (Duke, of course, do not ever bring up the letters UNC around me!).
 I fell in love with New York City when visiting my college roommate and was lucky enough to attend Cornell Medical College (thankfully the med school is located on the Upper East Side in Manhattan, not in Ithaca!!).
 I stayed in New York to complete my residency in Ophthalmology at New York University – Manhattan Eye, Ear & Throat Hospital, serving as Chief Resident in my final year.
 During residency, I met my husband (yes, I was his Chief Resident, it was very Grey’s Anatomy of us).
 I moved to Boston to complete my fellowship training in Pediatric Ophthalmology & Adult Strabismus at Boston Children’s Hospital.
 My chairman was so kind to offer me a position to stay on as a faculty while my husband finished his fellowship in Cornea & Refractive Surgery at Tufts.
 Then, we made a 6,000 mile move to Hawaii, where my husband is originally from.

 We searched for months for salaried positions at bigger hospitals and managed care centers, but no one was hiring.
 So, we took the plunge and opened up a practice together.
 We now have 3 kids – 8,6, and 4 years old and live on the South Shore of Oahu.